Symbolic dynamical scales: modes, orbitals, and transversals: Examples

 and

 (see \eqref{eq:Ccirc}).
 In particular, for the 12-TET and 5-TET tuning system, the transversal dimensions are

 and the corresponding orbital dimensions are

 Now suppose that $\mathfrak s = \bullet$ and proceed similarly.
-For the first summand in the right hand side of \eqref{eq:dimTransversal}, use \eqref{eq:wheelsGF} to obtain the generating function
+For the first summand in the right hand side of \eqref{eq:dimTransversal}, use \eqref{eq:wheelsGF} to obtain the OGF

-with coefficients forming the sequence \oeis{A032190} \ (modulo a shift), which is already described as the number of cyclic compositions of $n$ into parts $\geq 2$.
+with coefficients essentially forming the sequence \oeis{A032190}, which is already described as the number of cyclic compositions of $n$ into parts $\geq 2$.
 For example, for the 12-TET and 5-TET tuning system, we have

 Next, from \eqref{eq:dimTOC} we get

 and thus $a_1^{\mathcal K(\bullet)}=1$, $a_2^{\mathcal K(\bullet)}=0$ and $a_{n+3}^{\mathcal K(\bullet)}=F_n^{(1)}$ is the 1-Fibonacci sequence.
 Hence

 For instance, in 12-TET and 5-TET tuning systems, we have